RE-QDA/requal/README.md

 [![R-CMD-check](https://github.com/RE-QDA/requal/workflows/R-CMD-check/badge.svg)](https://github.com/RE-QDA/requal/actions)
 <!-- badges: end -->

-The goal of `requal` is to provide reproducibility support for qualitative coding.
+The goal of `requal` is to provide reproducibility support for qualitative coding.<br>
+Supported by The Technology Agency of the Czech Republic, project n.
+TL05000054.

 ## Installation